 Here are just a few plants that offer natural protection from mosquitoes and other pesky insects:

-Tea Tree (Melaleuca alternifolia) Tea Tree is native to Australia and most well known for its essential oil that is commonly used as a topical antiseptic.
+(Melaleuca alternifolia) Tea Tree is native to Australia and most well known for its essential oil that is commonly used as topical microbial support.
 This fragrant oil is also great at repelling most biting bugs, including fleas, mosquitoes, ants, and ticks.
 Use on its own or in combination with other essential oils to create your own insect repellent.

 Homemade Bug Spray